jsonwamuyu/alx-system_engineering-devops/0x00-shell_basics/README.md

-# listing the content of the directory
+# change to home directory